WairimuMundia/Jobs-Recommender-System/README.md

 # Jobs-Recommender-System
-Using Machine Learning and Artificial Intelligence to build a job recommender system
+Leveraging AI and Machine Learning to Build an Intelligent Job Recommender System